encode/django-rest-framework/docs/api-guide/generic-views.md

 If an object is created this returns a `201 Created` response, with a serialized representation of the object as the body of the response.
 If the representation contains a key named `url`, then the `Location` header of the response will be populated with that value.

-If the request data provided for creating the object was invalid, a `400 Bad Request` response will be returned, with the error details as the body of the response.
+If the request data provided for creating the object was invalid, a `422 Unprocessable Entity` response will be returned, with the error details as the body of the response.

 ## RetrieveModelMixin